 Third-party restaurant partners charge fees to both the consumer and the restaurant.
-On the restaurant side, these amounts can be steep—-as high as 30% per order, before any discounts you may choose to offer.
+On the restaurant side, these amounts can be steep—as high as 30% per order, before any discounts you may choose to offer.

-Some restaurants report raising their prices on the delivery platforms in order to offset this cost.
-So a $10 sandwich in the restaurant would cost $12 or $13 through a delivery app.
+Some restaurants report raising their prices on the delivery platform in order to offset this cost.
+So a $10 sandwich in the restaurant might cost $12 or $13 through a delivery app.
 But a lawsuit filed in 2020 alleged that GrubHub, Uber Eats, and Postmates are prohibiting restaurants from charging lower prices in their restaurants or on other delivery apps.
 So read that contract carefully before signing!

 Lose Access to Marketing Intel

 If a customer orders online directly from your restaurant, you can save their order information and their email address to use for future marketing.
 But the third parties keep all of that contact info for their own use.
 That may mean customers are pushed to order from other restaurants on the platform rather than order from you repeatedly.

 Most drivers for these platforms don’t have Food Handler or ServSafe® certification.
 They may not understand the risks that come with food that sits too long at room temperature and other quality control issues.

 Whether you work with a delivery partner or deliver food yourself, you’ll need to think about how certain items will hold up in transport.
 While burgers, sandwiches, and pizza are often delivery-friendly, other items like heavily-sauced pasta and fried foods may arrive soggy.

 So before you choose to offer delivery, think about how items will fare in transport and alter your menu as necessary.
 Students in Escoffier’s Culinary Arts programs explore menu planning to help them both develop and communicate menu items.